MrMimic/tadadata.fr/README.md

 ### webpage_scraping

-Short tutorial on how to scrap a webpage with Python.
+Short tutorial on how to index and scrap a webpage with Python.

 http://tadadata.fr/scraping-website/